Travel.State.Gov > International Travel > Learn About Your Destination > Tanzania International Travel Information

 During the rainy seasons (late March to mid-June and mid-November to mid-December), many roads in Tanzania, both urban and rural, are passable only with four-wheel-drive vehicles.

 Traffic Laws: Tanzanian law requires all motor vehicle operators to be in possession of a valid driver’s license.
-Persons staying in Tanzania for six months or less may use a valid U.S. driver’s license after validation by local traffic authorities, or an international driver’s license.
+Persons staying in Tanzania for fewer than six months may use a valid U.S. driver’s license after validation by local traffic authorities, or an international driver’s license.
 Persons intending to remain in Tanzania for more than six months are required to obtain a Tanzanian driver’s license.
 All vehicles are required to carry third-party liability insurance and to post the decal in the front window.

 Public Transportation: Use taxis or hire a driver from a reputable source.
 When traveling by taxi: